 Our first day of Spring Lacrosse is fast approaching!
 We hope you're as excited as we are to shed winter (and all of these cold snowy days) and get to spring and the fastest growing team sport in America!

 Spring Program Overview: Our 3rd and 4th Graders will be practicing on Mondays and Wednesdays.
-Practice times will vary, starting as early as 5:45 pm and ending as late as 8:30 pm.
-(Please refer to the 2020 Spring Schedule TAB).
+Practice times will range from 6:00 pm – 7:00 pm.
+(Please refer to teh 2020 Spring Schedule TAB).
 The first 3 Mondays in April (April 13th, April 20th, April 27th) we will be practicing indoors at the Irondequoit Sports Center (557 E Ridge Rd, Rochester, NY) Wednesdays in April we will be outdoors at a location not yet determined.
 Starting in May, on Mondays, we will be practicing at Dewitt Elementary School Fields.
 Saturdays/Sundays we will have optional games/playdates with other towns.

 The goals of our 3/4 youth lacrosse program are to: